iron-io/lambda/docs/getting-started.md

 As you can see, this is very similar to creating a Lambda function using the `aws` CLI tool.
 We name the function as we would name other Docker images.
 The `1` indicates the version.
 You can use any string.
-This way you can make changes to your code and tell IronWorker to run the newer code.
+This way you can configure your deployment environment to use different versions.
 The handler is the name of the function to run, in the form that nodejs expects (`module.function`).
 Where you would package the files into a `.zip` to upload to Lambda, we just pass the list of files to `ironcli`.
 If you had node